yugabyte/yugabyte-db/docs/content/preview/integrations/spring-framework/sd-jpa.md

 ## Fundamentals

-Learn how to perform the common tasks required for developing Spring Boot applications using Spring Data JPA with YugabyteDB YSQL API.
+Learn how to perform common tasks required for developing Spring Boot applications using Spring Data JPA with YugabyteDB YSQL API.

 ### Connect to YugabyteDB Database using Spring Data JPA

-Spring Data JPA project provides number of `spring.datasource.*` properties that can be customized to configure the data source and transaction behavior of the Spring Boot applications.
+The Spring Data JPA project provides number of `spring.datasource.*` properties that can be customized to configure the data source and transaction behavior of Spring Boot applications.

-Configure the Spring boot application to connect to YugabyteDB Cluster using the following properties in the application.properties file
+Configure the Spring Boot application to connect to a YugabyteDB Cluster using the following properties in the `application.properties` file:

-#### For YugabyteDB JDBC Driver
+#### YugabyteDB JDBC driver

 | spring property | Description | Value |
 | :---------- | :---------- | :------ |